Andras-Csanyi/hashnode/cl38vxroe020shcnv6w3o177t.md

 ## Data structures: (Singly) Linked List

-I fill up the wholes in my knowledge regarding data structures and in this article a write up what I have learned about Linked Lists.
+I fill up the holes in my knowledge regarding data structures and in this article a write up what I have learned about Linked Lists.
 I’m happy if you use this material, but please do a favour for yourself and don’t accept fully what you find here.
 Read through the sources to get a full picture.

 Linked list is another data structure where we can shovel stuff into a sequential order.
 From this point of view it is like array, but there are significant differences.